suphineneo/Global_Economic_Monitor/Project_Template.md

 What questions are you trying to answer with your data?
 How will your data support your users?

+> - Which are the top 10 largest economies by gdp in the world?
-> - How has unemployment rate changed for each country over the years?
+> - How hasthe value of exports changed for each country over the years?
 > - What changes have happened in the industrial world for each country?
-> - Which country had the highest import in 2023?
+> - Which country had the highest or lowest employment rates by region and by year?
 > - which countries have had the fastest Consumer Price Index over time?
 > - What is the relationship between the different economic indicators?